Blanca Paloma

-Blanca Paloma Ramos Baeza (born 9 June 1989), also known as her given name, Blanca Paloma, is a Spanish singer, set designer and costume designer.
-She will represent Spain with the song "Eaea" at the Eurovision Song Contest 2023 in Liverpool, United Kingdom, after winning Benidorm Fest 2023.
+Blanca Paloma Ramos Baeza (born 9 June 1989), also known by her given name of Blanca Paloma, is a Spanish singer, set designer and costume designer.
+She represented Spain in the Eurovision Song Contest 2023 with the song "Eaea", finishing in 17th place.

 Early life and education

 She was born and raised in Elche.
 After graduating from Miguel Hernández University of Elche with a Bachelor of Fine Arts degree, Ramos moved to Madrid to pursue a career in theatre in 2013.

 Career

 On 10 December 2021, it was announced that she would participate in Benidorm Fest 2022 with her song "Secreto de agua".
 She participated in the first semi-final and qualified to the final, in 3rd place with 79 points.
 In the final, she came in 5th place with 61 points.